BachirZahaf27/API-for-Live-Climate-Change/README.md

  ## V- Signin :

- 1. This pqge is made with `Bluma` for the user so he can make an account to log in the API website, just like it's showing below :
+ 1. This page is made with `Bluma` for the user so he can make an account to log in the API website, just like it's showing below :

 ![image](https://user-images.githubusercontent.com/61596276/173077299-55bc4f25-389a-417e-8e90-2878fc17fa94.png)